Because Democracy Without Voters Is Backwards 🔄

-Of Michigan’s 275 cities, Ann Arbor is one of only two that still hold partisan elections, benefiting politicians, not voters.
-Voters benefit when the focus is where it belongs—on local issues, local ideas, local options, and local solutions—not party labels.
+Let’s move away from low-turnout partisan primaries to a system with real voter choice, where local voices are prioritized over party labels.
+Voters benefit when the focus is where it belongs—on local issues, local ideas, local options, and local solutions.
 Voters deserve an electoral system that benefits us, not elected officials.

 Why do we have partisan city elections now?